Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-03-04-challenges-of-internal-documentation.md

 ## Challenge #4: Documentation is (Sometimes) Ignored

 ![PNG image representing the challenge of reading documentation by illustrating a confused man looking at a computer](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/challenges-reading.png?raw=true)
-##### Figure 4: Reading documentation (Canva/daltomimagephotographyn00 n.d.).
+##### Figure 4: Reading documentation (Canva/mimagephotography n.d.).

-I can illustrate this with an example.
+I can illustrate this concern with an example.
 Software is now a 24-hour business, and customers have a reduced tolerance for outages or downtime.
 As a result, software companies are adopting practices to ensure their sites and services are always available.
 One such practice is to document critical procedures and troubleshooting guides in [runbooks](https://docs.gitlab.com/ee/user/project/clusters/runbooks/).
 The idea is that when something unexpected happens, engineers can use a specific runbook to find the information they need to resolve the problem quickly.

 Runbooks are a rarity among internal documentation in that they are: